solariumphp/solarium/docs/documents.md

 You can easily use your own 'document' types, for instance to directly map Solr results to entity models.
 You need to do the following:

--   make sure the class is available (already loaded or can be autoloaded)
+-   make sure the class is available (already loaded or can be autoloaded);
--   set the 'documentclass' option of your query to your own classname
+-   set the 'documentclass' option of your query to your own classname;
 -   the class must implement the same interface as the original document class.